 The Margaret B. Stillwell Legacy Society

-The Bibliographical Society of America is establishing a Legacy Society named after distinguished bibliographer Margaret Bingham Stillwell (1887-1984).
-Our intent in founding the Margaret B. Stillwell Legacy Society is to recognize the long tradition of giving at BSA and to ensure a vibrant future for tomorrow’s bibliographic scholars.
+The Bibliographical Society of America has recently established a Legacy Society named after distinguished bibliographer Margaret Bingham Stillwell (1887-1984).
+Our intent in founding the Margaret B. Stillwell Legacy Society was to recognize the long tradition of giving at BSA and to ensure a vibrant future for tomorrow’s bibliographic scholars.

 “What you leave behind is not what is engraved in stone monuments,